Welcome to our updated shootout of the Best Electric Guitars in 2023!

 He definitely got what he asked for when the Custom version came with an all-mahogany body, a classy ebony fingerboard, a perfect binding, and beautiful inlays.

-The Epiphone Les Paul Custom accurately recreates that deeply musical and aesthetic appeal of the original Les Paul Custom in every single detail.
+The Epiphone Les Paul Custom accurately recreates that deep musical and aesthetic appeal of the original Les Paul Custom in every single detail.

 The Grover tuners take the tuning stability seriously and the “Slimtaper” neck profile feels just right in your hand, as if you could really trust in it!
 This is a guitar that you won’t let go unnoticed.